 You will need a rail-to-rail op-amp.
 Normal op-amps can't output a voltage too close to either rail, but our CV will go all the way down to ground, so your op-amp will have to as well.
 I use TLC2272s, many others are available.

 The resistor R4 determines how much current will be generated for a given voltage at the op-amp's positive input.
 Smaller values make more current for a given voltage.
 This lets you scale your vactrol's non-linear response curve against your CV.
-Read more about tweaking this circuit.
+But keep in mind that smaller values make you lose headroom.
+Watch out for clipping in the output audio.